danieljakots/chownmeblog/content/getting-my-own-asn.md

 ### [RPKI](#rpki) {: #rpki }

 I didn't want to run [rpki-client](https://man.openbsd.org/rpki-client) on each and every router.
-Well I couldn't either because it uses a truckload of inodes and my /var/ partitions couldn't afford such need.
+I couldn't either because it uses a truckload of inodes and my /var/ partitions couldn't afford it.

 I considered using [RTR](https://datatracker.ietf.org/doc/html/rfc8210), however it meant running more software (e.g.